Kaleidophon/deep-significance/README_RAW.md

 ---
 **Note**: This property is known to hold more for `build_quantile="fast"` (deviation of < 0.01) and less for `build_quantile="exact"` (deviation of < 0.2).
-This is because the quantile function is built based on resampled scores during bootstrap iterations for the latter case, leading to more randomness when fever scores for A and B are available, but also a tighter bound for $\epsilon_\text{min}$ overall.
+This is because the quantile function is built based on resampled scores during bootstrap iterations for the latter case, leading to more randomness when fewer scores for A and B are available, but also a tighter bound for $\epsilon_\text{min}$ overall.

 ---